Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 💡 Pro Tip

 If you’re serious about performance, don’t choose a single model.
 The highest-performing teams in 2026 are using multi-model routing systems — sending each task to the model that performs best at it.
+With GPT-5.5 now priced at $5/$30, Gemini’s $2/$12 cost advantage is larger than ever for bulk workloads.

 My Final Verdict